crcdng/weather_app/README.md

 ### Domain layer

-Clean architecture mandates that this central layer does not depend either on the user interface (ui layer) or on the remote API (data layer).
+Clean architecture mandates that the central layer does not depend either on the user interface (presentation layer) or on the remote API (data layer).

 A use case represents a user action.
 The `GetWeatherUsecase` receives (the abstract) `WeatherRepository` passed in via the constructor and calls its method.
 The repository, in turn, either returns a `Failure` object or a `WeatherEntity`.
 It is separated into an abstract class inside the Domain layer that defines the contract (interface) and a concrete class in the Data layer that implements it.
-This technique implements the Dependency Inversion Principle and embodies the Dependency Rule: dependencies point "inwards" toward higher-level policies.
-In this architecture, that is the Domain layer.
+This technique implements the Dependency Inversion Principle and embodies the Dependency Rule: dependencies point "inwards" toward higher-level policies, that is the Domain layer.

 `WeatherEntity` is an immutable pure data class that contains the fields we are interested in.
 Although we don't test it directly, it uses the equatable package so that instances of `WeatherModel` can be compared in tests.

 Use cases are implemented as callable classes, with a call method and a common interface.
-This could be implemented with an abstract superclass and additional work on the parameters going into the call method, which I didn't do her for brevity.
+This could also be done with an abstract superclass and additional work on the parameters going into the call method.
+I avoid that approach because it comes with additional boilerplate and I don't see the benefits here.

 ### Data layer

-The data layer is responsible for wrapping data sources, here the [OpenWeatherMap API](https://openweathermap.org/current).
+The data layer is responsible for wrapping data sources, in this case the [OpenWeatherMap API](https://openweathermap.org/current).

 The `WeatherModel` class extends `WeatherEntity`.
 It adds a constructor to create an instance from a subset of the JSON format coming from the `DataSource`.
 It also has a method to transform itself into a `WeatherEntity`.

 The `WeatherRemoteDataSource` takes an http client passed in its constructor.
 Its method returns a Future of a `WeatherModel` converted from JSON.
 To do this, it talks to the remote OpenWeatherMap API, for which you need to sign up for a free API key.
 I am keeping all the required information  inside the `WeatherRemoteDataSource` class.
-As with `GetWeatherUsecase` above, I do not add another layer of abstraction by separating it into an abstract superclass and concrete subclass as suggested by some other tutorials.
+As with the `GetWeatherUsecase` above, I do not add a layer of abstraction by separating it into an abstract superclass and concrete subclass as suggested by some other tutorials.

 The `WeatherRepositorImpl` class implements the contract of the `WeatherRepository`.
 It has a `WeatherRemoteDataSource` passed into the constructor and calls its method.
 It then uses try/catch to either
 * transform the `WeatherModel` returned from successful API calls into a `WeatherEntity` (Right side of `Either`) or
 * transform exceptions into `Failure` objects (Left side of `Either`).
+This keeps exceptions in the data layer.

 ### Common objects and functions